MridulMahajan200699/project/README.md

-# text-classification
+# face_swap_alternate
-while learning neural networks i went through the text-classification via neural networks
+i have been learning deepfake for a long time and this is what i came with .its not good but this is the best so far

+install all the requirements and opencv